ibm-apiconnect/quick-check/README.md

         --client_id TEXT      client id required to retrieve a bearer token from apim --client_secret TEXT  client secret required to retrieve a bearer tokenfrom apim

+The client id and secret can be obtained from the **Tools for Download** page in API Manager where you can obtain the **Toolkit credentials** which will download a `credentials.json` file containing these values.